Maria Palaiologina: Widowhood

-Maria resided in Persia at court of Abaqa for a period of 15 years, until her husband - follower of Tengri - died and was succeeded by his Muslim brother Ahmad.
+Maria resided in Persia at the court of Abaqa for a period of 15 years, until her husband - a follower of Tengri - died and was succeeded by his Muslim brother Ahmad.
 According to Orlean's manuscript, Baidu Khan was close to Maria during her time in Persia and frequently visited her ordo (nomadic palace) to hear interesting stories about Christianity.

-She eventually returned to Constantinople, but in 1307, during the reign of Andronicus II, she was offered again as bride to a Mongolian prince, Charbanda, the Mongol ruler of the Middle East in order to obtain an alliance against the rising power of the Ottomans, who at that time were threatening the Byzantine city of Nicaea.
+She eventually returned to Constantinople.
+In 1307, during the reign of Andronicus II, she was again offered in marriage to a Mongolian prince, Charbanda, the Mongol ruler of the Middle East in order to secure an alliance against the rising power of the Ottomans, who at that time were threatening the Byzantine city of Nicaea.
 Maria went there, both to encourage its defense and to hasten the negotiations with the Mongols about her wedding.
-She met with the Ottoman Sultan, Othman, but her menacing behaviour aroused the spirit of the Ottomans.
+She met with the Ottoman Sultan, Othman, but her menacing conduct aroused the spirit of the Ottomans.
 Before the 30,000 troops sent to her aid by the Mongols could reach the city, the Ottomans stormed the fortress of Tricocca, which was the key to Nicaea, and conquered it.

-Maria was then forced to go back to Constantinople once again, where she became the Ktetorissa of the Panagiotissa Monastery, and remained there for the rest of her life.
+Maria was then forced to go back to Constantinople once again, where she became the Ktetorissa of the Panagiotissa monastery, and remained there for the rest of her life.
 According to some sources, she brought back a daughter of her from Abaqa - Theodora Ara Qutlugh (Θεοδώρα Ἀραχαντλούν).

 Legacy

-The church of the monastery was officially dedicated to the Virgin Mary, but due to Maria's association with it, it became popularly known as the "Church of Saint Mary of the Mongols".
+The church of the monastery was officially dedicated to the Virgin Mary but, due to Maria's association with it, became popularly known as the "Church of Saint Mary of the Mongols".
 Maria herself was never canonized.

-The Church is called by the Turks "the Church of Blood" (Kanli Kilise), as the building saw violent combat during the capture of Constantinople by the Turks.
-The Church is the only one in Constantinople to have never been converted to a mosque, following an order by Mehmet the Conqueror.
-It is located in Tevkii Cafer Mektebi Sok, in the quarter of Fener.
+The church is called by the Turks "Kanlı Kilise" (the Bloodstained Church), as the building saw violent combat during the capture of Constantinople by the Turks.
+The church is the only one in Constantinople to have never been converted to a mosque, following an order by Mehmet the Conqueror.
+It is located in Tevkii Cafer Mektebi Lane, in the quarter of Fener.

-There is a surviving mosaic portrait of Maria, from the narthex at the Chora Monastery (she appears as a nun, with an inscription with her monastic name of Melania), in the lower right hand corner of the Deesis scene.
+There is a surviving mosaic portrait of Maria, from the narthex at the Chora Monastery (she appears as a nun, with an inscription with her monastic name of Melania), in the lower right-hand corner of the Deesis scene.